esa/pagmo/doc/sphinx/tutorials/using_hypervolumes_in_your_algorithm.rst

   P-Distance: 79.00453, Hypervolume: 26998134491.62579

 The end effect is far from spectacular as the algorithm itself is quite limited.
-However, we can observe an improvement over the consecutive generations both in the P-Distance and the hypervolume.
+However, we can observe an improvement over the consecutive generations both in the distance towards the Pareto front (P-Distance) and the hypervolume indicator itself.